COVESA/dlt-daemon/doc/dlt_design_specification.md

       - Store service id in callback table
       - Store function pointer in callback table

+#### Android: Thread termination

+On Android, `pthread_cancel` is not available in bionic.
+So current implementation uses *SIGUSR1* and `pthread_kill` to terminate housekeeper thread.
+Due to this, application which is linked to DLT library should not define *SIGUSR1*.

 ### Communication between DLT daemon and DLT user library

 The communication mechanism (IPC) used between DLT daemon and DLT user library